Can You Work Out After Getting A Tattoo? What You Should Know

 2. Sweating And Stretching Interfere With Wound Healing

 While you exercise, you subject your skin to stretching.
 The skin around the tattoo must be allowed to rest so it can close and heal promptly.
-Additionally, sweat can carry dust, dirt, and bacteria into the wound, further interrupting the healing process and increasing the risk of skin infections.
+Additionally, sweat can carry dust, dirt, and bacteria into the wound, further interrupting healing and increasing the risk of skin infections.
+On this note, do read about the tattoo healing process, as it will help you plan your exercise routine accordingly.

 3. Friction From External Surfaces Irritate The Wound